baseunder/AnalogWallet/3Dcase/README.md

 Now exit the PAUSE and continue with the print.
 Your printer should now close the wallet inside a solid block of molten plastic.

 ## How to continue
-If you see any improvements you can simply open the "case.blend" file inside Blender (https://www.blender.org/) and add make your modifications.
+To make any desired changes, simply open the 'case.blend' file within Blender (downloadable for free at https://www.blender.org/) and modify as needed.